mike-ward/mike-ward.github.io/_posts/2008-04-05-is-is-the-forgotten-c-keyword.md

 ---
 layout: post
-title:  Is "is" the forgotten C# keyword?
+title: 'Is "is" the forgotten C# keyword?'
 ---
 When's the last time you've seen or used the "is" keyword in code?
 It can often be used instead of the "as" keyword.
 Here's an example from a Microsoft help file.